 There are some other countries you could consider if you want to save money on dental implants or other treatment.

 Hungary is the number one destination for Brits getting dental work overseas.
 Many head to Budapest to enjoy some sightseeing between dentist visits, while others go for a more relaxing experience at a more remote dental spa.
 Dentists in Hungary are highly trained and the country has an excellent reputation for its state-of-the-art clinics offering quality dental work at very competitive prices.
-Read more about visiting a dentist in Hungary.

 Spain also has a well-established dental tourism industry thanks to its low prices and high standards of care.
 The cities of Madrid and Barcelona both have a wide selection of clinics to choose from with lots to do besides get your teeth done.
 You’ll also find dentists catering to international patients in popular holiday resorts like Tenerife, Alicante and Costa del Sol.
 Read our full article on dental tourism in Spain.